HarvardMapCollection/tutorials/census/obtaining-census-data/index.md

 17. Select `Submit`.
 > You will need to create a free login in order to checkout.
 You can create one in a new tab if you don't want to lose your data selection.

+You are now ready to move on to the next skill, [How to Join Data in QGIS](https://harvardmapcollection.github.io/tutorials/qgis/join).

 ### Tips